Stephanie Elizondo Griest is available for the following events:

 “Out of the Barrio”

-In this high-energy motivational speech, Stephanie Elizondo Griest describes her “escape” from South Texas to become a globe-trotting foreign correspondent, human rights activist, and author — and how she combated racial, gender, and cultural stereotypes along the way.
+In this high-energy motivational speech, Stephanie Elizondo Griest describes her “escape” from South Texas to become a globe-trotting foreign correspondent, human rights advocate, and author — and how she combated racial, gender, and cultural stereotypes along the way.
 Keynote includes a performance from her award-winning memoir Around the Bloc: My Life in Moscow, Beijing, and Havana (Villard/Random House, 2004).
 Time length: 15-50 minutes, not including Q&A.

 After a lifetime of racial insecurities (“Am I Latina enough?”), Stephanie Elizondo Griest moved to her mother’s homeland of Mexico to learn more about her roots.
 Through her interviews with Mexican undocumented workers, indigenous resistance fighters, and gay/lesbian activists, she realized she wasn’t alone in questioning her own Mexicanidad.
 Keynote includes a performance from her award-winning memoir Mexican Enough: My Life Between the Borderlines (Washington Square Press/Simon & Schuster, 2008).